jasjoh/finplanner/docs/technical-design.md

 **Backend**

-- **Runtime:** Node.js (LTS).
+- **Runtime:** Node.js (24).
 Enables one language across backend and tooling; sufficient for local-only and future Docker/Kubernetes deployment.
-- **Framework:** Express (or Fastify).
+- **Framework:** Express.
 Minimal; good for REST APIs and serving static frontend in development.
 - **Database:** PostgreSQL.
 Required by PRD for MVP; no file-based or SQLite.
 Use a single database; no read replicas or sharding for MVP/v1.
 - **ORM / query layer:** Use an ORM or query builder that supports migrations and type-safe access (e.g. Drizzle, Prisma, or Knex + raw types).
 Pick one and use it consistently.